StarTools is a new type of image processing engine. It tracks your signal and its noise component as you process.

 Fix the issues that AutoDev has brought to your attention;

-1Ameliorate coma using the Lens module.2Crop any remaining stacking artefacts.3Bin the image until each pixel describes one unit of real detail.4Wipe gradients and bias away.
+1Ameliorate coma using the Lens module.2Crop any remaining stacking artefacts.3Bin the image up until each pixel describes one unit of real detail.4Wipe gradients and bias away.
 Be very mindful of any dark anomalies - bump up the Dark Anomaly filter if dealing with small ones (such as dark pixels) or mask big ones out using the Mask editor.
 You may also wish to use a mask to mask out nebulosity if using high values for the two Aggressiveness parameters.

 Once all issues are fixed, launch AutoDev again and tell it to 'redo' the stretch.
 If all is well, AutoDev will now create a histogram stretch that is optimised for the "real" object(s) in your clean data.
 If your data is very noisy, it is possible AutoDev will optimise for the noise, mistaking it for real detail.
 In this case you can tell it to Ignore Fine detail.